fan-aaron-zhang/cvegan/README.md

 ## Source code for CVEGAN

-These scripts were developped and run with Pytorch 1.9.0, torchvision 0.10.0 and CUDA 11.1
+These scripts were developed and run with Pytorch 1.9.0, torchvision 0.10.0 and CUDA 11.1

 ### Evaluation